-Hong Kong legislator urges U.N. rights body to probe 'police abuse'
+Hong Kong legislator urges UN rights body to probe 'police abuse'

 Referring to U.N. human rights boss Michelle Bachelet, she said: “Will the High Commissioner support our appeal for this Council to convene an urgent session and establish a Commission of Inquiry, to ensure justice and human rights for the people of Hong Kong?”

-China’s diplomatic mission wrote to the United Nations in Geneva at the weekend urging it to deny Chang accreditation for the event, according to a letter seen by Reuters.
+China’s diplomatic mission wrote to the United Nations in Geneva at the weekend urging it to deny Chan accreditation for the event, according to a letter seen by Reuters.

 It called her a “convicted criminal”, citing her suspended sentence handed down in June after she was found guilty of inciting public nuisance during 2014 pro-democracy protests.